-What is Design Thinking?
-Design Thinking is a popular problem-solving approach which is used by innovators & entrepreneurs worldwide.
+Design thinking is a popular problem-solving approach which is used by innovators & entrepreneurs worldwide.
 At its core, It’s a human-centered approach with 5 process steps.
 Below the 5 Design Thinking process steps.

 The first step in the Design Thinking process is about understanding the problem.
 This step focuses on deeply understanding the problems, needs & experience of users and customers.